 Gross smells are what attracts adult bluebottle flies.
 Why?
 Because the smell is a sign that tells them something is rotting away.
-They lay eggs in dead animals, feces, any rotting organic matter.
+They lay eggs in dead animals, faeces, any rotting organic matter.

 The eggs will soon (2-3 days) hatch into bluebottle fly maggots.
 They will start eating their way out and will be fully grown in about three days.
 The maggots then hide in the soil or somewhere else dark and with high humidity, like inside your bin or under the kitchen sink.

 The maggots will pupate into cocoons.
 After two weeks, your brand new batch of bluebottle flies would be ready to cause trouble.

 The infestation of your house usually starts from your basement or attic.
 Sometimes from electric systems, garden compost bins and others.
 In other words, anywhere that a dead animal can be, or wherever there is any organic matter disintegration going on.

 Poisoned rats die in the basements, birds can die on your roof or attic.
 Organic matter is rotting in your garbage bin and in your compost bin.
 All those are ideal places for a bluebottle fly to lay its eggs in.

 The Dangers of Infestation